Navigation

 Whilst the implementation of the curriculum is planned to ensure progression, connection and development, these topics and learning opportunities are adapted to suit the interests and needs of the children, ensuring that the learning is child-directed.

 We constantly provide enhancement opportunities to engage learning and believe that childhood should be a happy, investigative and interesting time in their lives where there are no limits to curiosity.
 There is a thirst for new experiences and knowledge, exemplified by the school’s investment in the forest schools programme.
-To provide pupils with experiences and skills that will lay strong foundations for the remainder of their academic life, the curriculum has been designed on a two-year deep study model to enable pupils to fully engage with themes and topics, giving them the time to study areas of History, Geography, Music, RE and SMSC in greater depth than ever before facilitated through collaborative planning between staff in consecutive years.
+To provide pupils with experiences and skills that will lay strong foundations for the remainder of their academic life, to study areas of History, Geography, Music, RE and PSHE/RSE in greater depth than ever before facilitated through collaborative planning between staff in consecutive years.

 Fun